pedro00dk/notes-mongo/README.md

 # My MongoDB learning notes

+MOngoDB is a no-sql database software which uses a document oriented structure.

 ## Install on Manjaro

 MongoDB is currently available at the Arch User Repository (AUR) as `mongodb-bin`, is was removed from the community repository because of licencing problems.